Magma Ocean Waves and Thermal Variability on Lava Worlds: Summary and Outlook

 Are lava waves driven by eccentricity tides a root cause for the dramatic time variability observed in 55 Cnc e (see Introduction)?
 The current upper limit of $e_{\rm p} \lesssim 0.05$ \citep[][]{bourrier201855} does not rule out significant tidal heating, but there is no clear mechanism (read: exterior perturber) by which a percent-level eccentricity for 55 Cnc e can be maintained (\citealt{ferraz2025tidal}).
 More accurate eccentricity measurements for more short-period planets, together with synoptic studies, are welcome.

 Other proposed explanations for time variability in ultra-short period planets like 55 Cnc e invoke climate feedbacks from silicate cloud cycles (\citealt{loftus2025extreme}; see also \citealt{bromley2023chaotic}), stochastic degassing from the planet interior \citep{heng2023transient}, and circumplanetary/circumstellar dust/gas tori fed by planetary outflows \citep[][]{valdes2023investigating,patel2024jwst}.
 These proposals, which involve surface/atmosphere dynamics in one way or another, are not incompatible with forcing by lava tides.
 As equilibrium vapor pressures are exponentially sensitive to surface temperature, an irregularly heated magma ocean may drive large aperiodic variations in atmospheric mass.
 The chemistry and elemental exchange between ocean and atmosphere are expected to change continuously as regions of active degassing and condensation shift across the planet.
-Tidally driven thermal pulses may also power vertical flows and atmospheric escape.
+Tidally driven thermal pulses may also power vertical flows and atmospheric escape. {A growing number of planets are now observed to support secondary atmospheres outgassed from the underlying magma ocean \citep[e.g.][]{hu2024secondary,teske2025thick,nicholls2025volatile}.}

+{An important limitation of our tidal model concerns how we treated the mushy medium between the surface fluid ocean and the lower solid mantle as a melt-weakened viscoelastic solid, rather than a biphasic one.
+A more complete treatment would require a poroviscoelastic formalism that couples the deformation of the solid skeleton of the mush, pore fluid flow, and self-gravity.
+Recent works have made progress in this direction \citep[e.g.][]{liao2020heat,kamata2023poroviscoelastic,hay2025poro}, resolving additional dissipation channels arising from melt segregation, Darcy flow, and solid matrix compaction.
+In particular, while focused on Io, \citet[][]{hay2025poro} found that the quantitative importance of these additional channels is highly parameter dependent and does not generically dominate the contribution of solid state shear.
+Working out these issues for lava planets is an important goal for future work.}

 Our assumption that the planet nightside is solid (effectively frozen) may be questioned.
 Day and night hemispheres are generally equally stressed by tides, and we have shown that depending on the magma ocean thickness, tidal heating may overpower stellar insolation.
 Heat may also be transported across the terminator by atmospheric flows \citep[e.g.][]{castan2011atmospheres}; the pressure head of the dayside ocean percolating melt through a permeable nightside \citep[e.g.][]{bear1972dynamics,turcotte2002geodynamics}; or horizontal convection in the planet interior \citep[e.g.][]{hughes2008horizontal,noto2025convective}.
 Day-night thermal contrasts as probed by phase curves may thus be muted by tidal heating.